P4B5/P4B5/README.md

 I'm a Robotics Software engineering student, trying not to set on fire the things I touch, but indeed it's the best way to learn

-- 🔭 I’m currently working on building a drone: [Icarus-Drone](https://github.com/RoboTech-URJC/Icarus-Project)
+- 🔭 I’m currently working on building code for a drone: [Icarus-Drone](https://github.com/RoboTech-URJC/Icarus-Project)
 - 🌱 I’m currently learning ROS, ROS2, Navigation algorithms.
 - 👯 I’m looking to collaborate on Autonomous vehicles/robots